 Online poker went live in Pennsylvania late in 2019, making the Keystone State the fourth regulated state in the US.
-It is also the largest regulted martket with the population of almost 13 million.
-At the moment, PokerStars PA is the only operational poker room in the state, but more operators should be going live in the near future.
+It is also the largest regulated market with the population of almost 13 million.
+PokerStars PA was the first poker site to go live in the state, but has since been joined by BetMGM PA and Borgata PA.

 use bonus code

 after playing a single hand at cash tables